Demianeen/react-production/src/entities/Article/README.md

 `getArticleDetailsData` - selector that retrieves information about article

+`useArticleDetailsData` - hook that wraps `getArticleDetailsData` with useSelector

+`useArticleDetailsError` - hook that returns article details error or undefined if there is no error.

+`useArticleDetailsIsLoading` - hook that returns if article details data is loading

+`useArticleDetailsCanEdit` - hook that returns if user can edit opened article

 `computeListItemsLimit` - computes width and height of the container and item and returns amount of items to render.

 `useComputeListItemsLimit` - memoized `computeListItemsLimit`